- Audience-Alienating Premise: Each film takes the story of diaper-clad heroes and manages to make it more and more unwatchable with every new effort.

 - Fridge Logic: Why, exactly, does BabyCo need a secret lab beneath the city?
 Aside from the obvious question of how a child care company has the resources to make such a thing, from what we see they aren't doing anything illegal.
-Their testing methods appear to amount to monitoring the kids in controlled environments and deciphering what they're doing, otherwise they could just use the children of company employees and ask them to live at the office to keep the kids contained.
-There's no reason to treat their methods as some sort of secret conspiracy.
+Their testing methods appear to amount to monitoring the kids in controlled environments, using computers to analyze what they do at play in greater depth, and keeping them isolated from the outside world, all in order to prove their methods of educating the babies during their early years eventually produces children of demonstratably superior intelligence.
+There's no reason they couldn't just use the children of company employees and ask them to live at the office to keep the kids contained.
+Why is this some sort of secret conspiracy?

 - Retroactive Recognition: Justin Chatwin in Baby Geniuses 2.

-- Special Effects Failure: The special effects are terrible.
-First, there's the method of making the babies' antics look convincing, by poorly Photoshopping baby faces over the bodies of little people (especially obvious during the dance scene), in addition to the disturbing SynchroVox-esque process used to superimpose CGI lipsync onto the babies faces.
+- The special effects for the films are terrible.
+First, there's the method of making the babies' antics look convincing, by poorly Photoshopping baby faces over the bodies of little people (especially obvious during the dance scene), in addition to the disturbing Synchro-Vox-esque process used to superimpose CGI lipsync onto the babies faces.
 Also, one scene in which Sly backflips several times in front of the parents of his identical twin brother, you can easily tell it's a little person stuntman because of the height difference.

 - Surprisingly Improved Sequel: As bad as the second film is, it at least features a pretty imaginative story and you can see how someone might think it was a good idea.
 Unfortunately, the third film goes right back to the same level as the first.

-- Took The Bad Film Seriously: Jon Voight in the sequel.
-He's the only one not delivering his lines in monotone and attempted to make his character actually expressive.
+- Took the Bad Film Seriously: Jon Voight in the sequel.
+One could've easily thought that he would just go Ham and Cheese in this kind of film, but he's the only one not delivering his lines in monotone and attempted to make his character actually expressive.

-- Uncanny Valley: The CGI used to make the babies' mouths move.
+- The CGI used to make the babies' mouths move.
 It seems to have been lifted wholesale from Clutch Cargo.